Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Randolph Field was dedicated on June 20, 1930, as a flying training base and continues in this mission today.
 The idea for Randolph began soon after the establishment of the Air Corps Act in 1926, which changed the name of the Army Air Service to the Army Air Corps.
 General Frank P. Lahm was placed in charge of all flying training and established the Air Corps Training Center and set up its headquarters at Duncan Field, next to Kelly Field, TX.
 After deciding the facilities at Kelly and Brooks Fields were not enough for proper training, the Air Corps soon decided an additional training field was needed.
 Randolph Field was named after Captain William Millican Randolph, who crashed his AT-4 on takeoff returning to duty at Kelly.
 He contributed immeasurably to the progress of aviation and served on the base name selection committee.
 After the Air Force became a separate service on September 18, 1947, Randolph Field was officially named Randolph Air Force Base on January 14, 1948.
 For more history visit Randolph's homepage.

-Randolph AFB is home to 4,423 military members who have 5,291 dependents.
-DoD and NAF civilians combine for a strength of 5,778 for a total population of 15,492.
-It is home to numerous Department of Defense units, including Headquarters Air Education and Training Command, Air Force Personnel Center and the host unit, the 12th Flying Training Wing.
+Randolph is home to more than 4,000 military members; 5,000 dependents; and 5,000 DOW civilians.
+It is home to numerous units, including Headquarters Air Education and Training Command, Air Force Personnel Center, and the host unit, the 12th Flying Training Wing.

 Forwarding Address:

-Joint Base San Antonio (JBSA) history began with a 2005 Base Realignment and Closure Commission (BRAC) recommendation that resulted in congressional legislation directing the consolidation of installations in the San Antonio area.
-The Air Force's 502 Air Base Wing (502d ABW) is the lead agency for JBSA, which is comprised of three primary operating locations at JBSA-Fort Sam Houston, JBSA-Lackland, and JBSA-Randolph, plus eight other operating areas.
+Joint Base San Antonio's history began with a 2005 Base Realignment and Closure Commission recommendation that resulted in congressional legislation directing the consolidation of installations in the San Antonio area.
+The Air Force's 502 Air Base Wing (502d ABW) is the lead support wing that operates JBSA, which is comprised of three primary operating locations at JBSA-Fort Sam Houston, JBSA-Lackland, and JBSA-Randolph, plus eight other operating areas.
 The wing's mission is to deliver unrivaled installation support and services to enable mission partner success.
-JBSA is is home to 266 mission partners who conduct specialized missions in training, healthcare, installation management, security cooperation, recruiting, and more for the Department of Defense.
+JBSA is home to 200 mission partners who conduct specialized missions in training, healthcare, installation management, security cooperation, recruiting, and more for the Department of War.

-The primary mission at Fort Sam Houston is medical training support, with more than 16,500 graduates a year from the Medical Education and Training Campus.
-The installation is also home to 107 mission partners to include U.S. Army North, U.S. Army South, Army Medical Command, Brooke Army Medical Center, Medical Center of Excellence, Regional Health Command-Central, Installation Management Command, and 502nd Air Base Wing.
-Camp Bullis, located northwest of San Antonio, serves primarily as a field training site for medical units.
+Fort Sam Houston's primary mission is medical training support, graduating over 16,500 students annually from the Medical Education and Training Campus.
+The installation hosts over 100 mission partners including the headquarters for U.S. Army North, U.S. Army South, Army Medical Command, Brooke Army Medical Center (BAMC), Medical Center of Excellence, Installation Management Command, and the 502nd Air Base Wing.
+Camp Bullis, located northwest of San Antonio, functions as a field training site particularly for medical units.

 Lackland's mission is to:

-Randolph AFB is home to numerous Department of Defense units, including Headquarters Air Education and Training Command, the Air Force personnel center, and the host unit, the 12th Flying Training Wing.
+Randolph AFB is home to numerous Department of War units, including Headquarters Air Education and Training Command, the Air Force Personnel Center and the host unit, the 12th Flying Training Wing.

-The Air Force personnel center is the Air Force's human resources division implementing personnel, manpower, and services programs for nearly 330,000 active-duty members and 150,000 civilian employees through a worldwide network of personnel flights.
+AFPC is the central agency responsible for managing personnel programs and carrying out policies affecting the U.S. Air Force active-duty and civilian members.
+It is the division implementing personnel, manpower and services programs for nearly 315,000 active-duty members and 161,000 civilian employees through a worldwide network of personnel flights.
 AFPC carries out the programs covering all life cycles of military and civilian personnel for the Air Force, including defining resource requirements and developing and delivering airmen for the Air Force and the joint environment.
-AFPC also manages the implementation of services programs for airmen and their families.
+It also manages the implementation of services programs for airmen and their families.

-Commonly called Greater San Antonio, the metro area has a population of 2,636,893 based on the United States Census Bureau (retrieved March 9, 2023), making it the 24th-largest metropolitan area in the United States and second-largest in Texas.
+Commonly called Greater San Antonio, the metropolitan area has a population of 2.76 million based on United States Census Bureau data, making it the 24th-largest metropolitan area in the United States and second-largest in Texas.

 Joint Base San Antonio (JBSA) resides in the heart of San Antonio (Bexar County), the seventh-largest city in the United States.
 JBSA’s three primary operating locations—JBSA-Fort Sam Houston, JBSA-Lackland, and JBSA-Randolph, plus eight other operating areas are located on 67 square miles, throughout the city.